 Who deleted the Collection?
 Who Modified the Collection?
 Who Deployed the application?
 SCCM Audit Reports?

-The SCCM Audit Status messages will help you get answers for most of the accidental issues happen in SCCM environment.
-In this video, we will see how to trace who deleted or modified or changed SCCM Settings.
+The SCCM Audit Status messages will help you get answers for most of the accidental issues that happen in the SCCM environment.
+In this video, we will see how to trace who deleted or modified, or changed SCCM Settings.

-Who deployed/deleted application or package or Task Sequence?
+- Who deployed/deleted the application or package or Task Sequence?

 Report name Description ( SCCM audit ) Administration activity log – Displays a record of administrative changes made for administrative users, security roles, security scopes, and collections.

-Administrative users security assignments Displays administrative users, their associated security roles, and the security scopes associated with each security role for each user.
+Administrative user’s security assignments Display administrative users, their associated security roles, and the security scopes associated with each security role for each user.

 Objects secured by a single security scope Displays objects that an administrator assigned to only the specified security scope.
 This report does not display objects that an administrator associates with more than one security scope.